stackrev/articles/nodejs_promises/README.md

 );
 ```

-# Don't Except Callback Legacy, Promisify!
+# Don't Accept Callback Legacy, Promisify!

-Promises and await make the code so much cleaner.
-But what if you are using another's legacy callback-ridden library?
+**Promises** and **await** made the code so much cleaner.
+But what if you are using another's library, full legacy callback-ridden code?

-We have to use the promisify pattern.
-Example here is an ugly callback from our first section:
+In this case, we have to use the promisify pattern.
+Example here is a function with a callback signature:

 ```javascript
 /**